Rainymood/rainymood.github.io/_essays/software.md

 toc_sticky: true
 ---

-In this essay I try to write down everything I know about **writing good code**.
+In this essay I try to write down everything I know about **how to write good code.**

-When someone asks me "How do you write good code" this is the blog post I want to be able to link them to.
+I know that a lot of colleagues of mine, for their growth goals, are working on learning how to craft better code.
+And this blog post is the one I want to be able to link them to if they ask me "Hey Jan, do you have some tips to write good code?"

-The first section talks about **what is good code**.
+First, I talk about code and what exactly makes good code good.

 Here I show that: